videojs/video.js/README.md

 Contributing
 ------------
+If you'd like to help out on VideoJS, you are awesome.
+Updates should be made to the source files and then make a pull request.

+When working on VideoJS code, you can use dev.html as your test page.
+It doesn't exist in the repo and changes to it won't be tracked.
+To get your own copy simply clone the repo and copy dev.html.example. cp dev.html.example dev.html

 You can use dev.html to test new code.
 It's simple HTML doc that includes all the source files.
 Send a pull request for any updates.

 ---